tomlyscan/inet/showcases/emulation/videostreaming3/doc/index.rst

 .. **V2.3** The lower part of this interface is present in the simulation, and uses TAP interfaces in the host OS to connect the host OS and the simulation, i.e. send and receive packets to and from the upper layers of the host OS.

-Note that the real and simulated parts can be separated at other levels of the protocol stack, using other, suitable EXT interface modules, such as **TODO**.
+Note that the real and simulated parts can be separated at other levels of the protocol stack, using other, suitable EXT interface modules, such as at the transport layer (:ned:`ExtLowerUdp`), and the network layer (:ned:`ExtUpperIpv4`, :ned:`ExtLowerIpv4`).

 .. **V1** Note that the in reality, the real parts of the sender and receiver hosts are the same machine, as both use the protocol stack of the host OS: